 Forms for Adult Clients

 I currently see clients in various locations in the Cowichan Valley.
-The options will be discussed with you upon booking an appointment for counseling services.
+I also offer secure online telehealth sessions via the online platform, Doxy.me.
+The options will be discussed with you upon booking an appointment for counselling services.

 Confidential Voicemail: 250-891-3200

 I aim to respond to all voicemail and email messages within 48 hours, during business days.
 I primarily communicate through email so please submit your counselling request via this method.